-- It is expected to be settled in normal operating cycle - It is held primarily for the purpose of trading - It is due to be settled within twelve months after the reporting period, or - There is no unconditional right to defer the
+- It is expected to be settled in normal operating cycle - It is held primarily for the purpose of trading - It is due to be settled within twelve months after the reporting period, or - There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period.

-The Company classifies all other liabilities as noncurrent.
+• The Company classifies all other liabilities as noncurrent.